Intel Graphics Technology: History

 Before the introduction of Intel HD Graphics, Intel integrated graphics were built into the motherboard's northbridge, as part of the Intel's Hub Architecture.
 They were known as Intel Extreme Graphics and Intel GMA.
-As part of the Platform Controller Hub (PCH) design, the northbridge was eliminated and graphics processing was moved to the same die as the central processing unit (CPU).
+As part of the Platform Controller Hub (PCH) design, the northbridge was eliminated and graphics processing was moved into the processor package.

 The previous Intel integrated graphics solution, Intel GMA, had a reputation of lacking performance and features, and therefore was not considered to be a good choice for more demanding graphics applications, such as 3D gaming.
 The performance increases brought by Intel's HD Graphics made the products competitive with integrated graphics adapters made by its rivals, Nvidia and ATI/AMD.

 Generations

-Intel HD and Iris Graphics are divided into generations, and within each generation are divided into 'tiers' of increasing performance, denominated by the 'GTx' label.
+Earlier Intel HD and Iris Graphics are divided into generations and, within a generation, into tiers denoted by the 'GTx' label.
 Each generation corresponds to the implementation of a Gen graphics microarchitecture with a corresponding GEN instruction set architecture since Gen4.

+Later Xe-based products use architecture names such as Xe-LP, Xe-LPG, Xe2 and Xe3.
+Xe-cores contain vector engines, but the number and capabilities of these engines vary between architectures.